MaryPet91/SwarmBench/README.md

 # SwarmBench

-Project for the course of Automatic Techniques for Software Correctness
+Project for the course of Automatic Techniques for Software Correctness 2018/2019.

+## Authors

+Mariangela Petraglia
+Claudia Pipino